sanchitahuja/WhatsApp-Python-Bot/README.md

 # WhatsApp-Python-Bot
-Simple Python Script to automate sending Messages to Contact using WhatsApp Web and Selenium
+Simple Python3 Script to automate sending Messages to Contact using WhatsApp Web and Selenium